danelahman/esp32-fstar/README.md

 * `Makefile.include`: makefile including the paths used by F\* Emacs mode

+## Typechecking, extracting, and compiling the examples

+In the root folder of the each example (`examples/foo`), you can type

+* `make extract` to typecheck the example in F* and extract it to C
+* `make compile` to compile the extracted C code into ESP32 binary
+* `make flash` to flash the compiled code onto an ESP32 SoC
+* `make` to do all the above

+In the root folder of the repository, you can type

+* `make` to execute `make extract` and `make compile` for each example

 ## F\*'s Emacs mode configuration

 To make F\*'s Emacs mode pick up the include paths from makefiles, add the